mui/mui-x/docs/data/introduction/licensing/licensing.md

 - **Upgrading from Pro to Premium.**

-  `@mui/x-data-grid-premium` is a superset of `@mui/x-data-grid-pro`, so you can upgrade from the Pro to the Pro Premium like this:.
+  `@mui/x-data-grid-premium` is a superset of `@mui/x-data-grid-pro`, so you can upgrade from Pro to Premium like this:

   ```diff
   -import { DataGridPro } from '@mui/x-data-grid-pro';